COPD 101: The Who, What, When, Where, Why & How of Supplemental Oxygen Therapy

 In the past, people sometimes felt a stigma about using oxygen in public, but these days, it is pretty common to see people walking around with portable oxygen tanks.

-The most obvious answer to this question is “so you can breathe better and easier!”
-But it’s important to understand that research has shown that supplemental oxygen can not only greatly improve quality of life for people with moderate to severe COPD.
+Why use supplemental oxygen?
+The most obvious answer to this question is "so you can breathe better and easier!"
+But it's important to understand that research has shown that supplemental oxygen can not only greatly improve quality of life for people with moderate to severe COPD.
 It can also extend their lives.

 Supplemental oxygen will help you sleep better and feel happier and less anxious.
 You'll be able to tolerate activity much more easily and for longer periods.
 You'll also be more mentally alert.
 In people who have severe COPD, oxygen can also help prevent heart failure, a common complication.